 Chewy?
 Crunchy?
 What is the Japanese sweet "Unpei"?
 A traditional taste rooted in the region [Aomori and Akita]

-In supermarkets and Japanese confectionery shops in the Tsugaru region of Aomori Prefecture and Akita Prefecture, sweets called " Unpei " are lined up around the New Year holidays, before Obon, and during the equinox.
-With bright pink and fluorescent green colors and a unique chewy and crunchy texture, they have an appearance and taste that you'll never forget once you've seen them.
-In this article, we'll take a closer look at Unpei, including its characteristics, origins, occasions when it's eaten, and regional variations.
+In supermarkets and Japanese confectionery shops in the Tsugaru region of Aomori Prefecture and Akita Prefecture, a sweet called "unpei" appears on the shelves during the New Year holidays, before Obon, and during the equinox.
+With its bright pink and fluorescent green colors, and unique chewy and slightly gritty texture, it's a sight and taste you won't forget once you've seen it.
+In this article, we'll introduce you to "unpei" in detail, including its characteristics, origins, occasions for eating it, and regional variations.

 What is "Unpei"?
 Introducing its characteristics and the origin of its name